 Her childhood passion soon translated into career ambition, and inspired her to study architectural drafting at Kwantlen Polytechnic University before completing the Interior Design Management program at the British Columbia Institute of Technology.
 Keen to start her own business and sit in the boss’ seat, Kendall launched Cherry Interior Design in 2010 with a focus on helping her clients reflect their personal style in their home before rebranding to Kendall Ansell Interiors in 2013.
 Today, Kendall and her team continue to create beautiful spaces for their clients that are as unique as they are, and with Kendall’s signature eye for design (and love of colour!).

 Kendall’s inclusive approach and knowledge of classical design and construction lends to her unique ability to create homes and offices with substance and style that turn her clients’ design dreams into reality.
-This special touch has earned Kendall four prestigious awards from Houzz.com in their Best of Houzz category from 2014-2017, and an accolade as the 2017 Best Interior Design Firm in Burnaby Now.
+This special touch has earned Kendall four prestigious awards from Houzz.com in their Best of Houzz category from 2014-2019, and an accolade as the 2017 - 2019 Best Interior Design Firm in Burnaby Now.

 As an award-winning design expert with a handful of wins under her belt, Kendall has provided insight and tips on seasonal trends and easy renovation projects in Western Living, BC Living, the Vancouver Sun, and others, and designed a capsule collection of pillows with Joue Design.
-She has also collaborated with such brands as HONOMOBO, the Vancouver Home + Design Show, the BC Home + Garden Show and Floform Interiors, among others.
+She has also collaborated with such brands as Urban Barn, the Vancouver Home + Design Show, the BC Home + Garden Show and Floform Interiors, among others.
 With a growing team of passionate and creative individuals, Kendall has continued to develop her business’ reputation as a leading interior design firm that creates dream spaces for clients on the daily, and she isn’t slowing down anytime soon.